What’s the best way to get help for a boat emergency or medical concern? It’s probably not a call on your cell phone.

 Assuming there are other boats around, the first thing is to put out a call on the VHF stating exactly what you need.
 Five blasts of a horn will also get attention.

-And of course, if you hear an emergency call, do whatever you can to help!
+Of course, if you hear an emergency call, do whatever you can to help!

-P.S.
-Learn more about making emergency VHF calls (including automated ones that include your position) in VHF Radios: Everything You Need To Know.
+Make sure you post instructions near the radio.
+And remember, in an emergency, anyone can get flustered.
+You can learn more about making emergency VHF calls (including automated ones that include your position) in VHF Radios: Everything You Need To Know.

 Quickly find anchorages, services, bridges, and more with our topic-focused, easy-to-use waterproof guides.
 Covering the ICW, Bahamas, Florida, and Chesapeake.